kimmobrunfeldt/fix-outline/README.md

 ### Advanced usage

 `fixOutline()` automatically adds new CSS rules to your page.
-You can take full control of your CSS by setting `autoCSS` option to `false`:
+You can disable this behavior by setting `autoCSS` option to `false`:

 ```javascript